 The film is long, often slow, and downright bleak throughout.
 However, The Batman pays homage to the numerous past iterations of the Caped Crusader, while adding something new.
 This darkest Dark Knight most certainly isn’t for everyone (especially kids), but it’s a fascinating and nerve-wracking addition to the aforementioned iterations.

-So, if you’ve ever wondered if there’s room for a new take on Batman after fourteen films, it’s surprisingly energizing to see a more human Caped Crusader — not just as Bruce Wayne, but as Batman himself.
+So, if you’ve ever wondered if there’s room for a new take on Batman after fourteen films, it’s surprisingly energising to see a more human Caped Crusader — not just as Bruce Wayne, but as Batman himself.
 This Batman is definitely deserving of that definitive article, and can confidently call himself ‘The’ Batman.

 Images courtesy Jonathan Olley, Warner Bros.
 Pictures, DC Comics